henaylakhwani/Emotions-Slider/README.md

 # Emotion Slider for Feedbacks

-Emotion SLider for taking feedbacks in a unique way.
+Emotion Slider for taking feedbacks in a unique way.

 ## Preview